 With the warming of the climate we enter the geological era where we still live in.
 It is seen as an interglacial within the still continuing Ice Age.
 It this geologic time frame that has been most condusive for the developments humans.

-In northwestern Europe we see that Britain was connected to Europe during this period and in 2009 human remains were dredged up from this area indicating that modern humans had dwelled here 40,000 ago.
-During the Middle Stone Age, the land in what is now the Low Countries became slowly more habitable,, From 6,000 onward sand dunes started to create a more habitable environment that protected the land from the sea.
+In northwestern Europe we see that Britain was connected to Europe during most of this period and in 2009 human remains were dredged up from this area (Doggersbank) indicating that modern humans had been dwelling here 40,000 ago.
+During the Middle Stone Age, the land in what is now the Low Countries became slowly more habitable.
+From 6,000 BCE onward sand dunes started to create a more habitable environment that protected the land from the sea.
 Enormous amounts of melt water started to fill up what is now the North Sea.
 Over a period of 3,500 years, water levels increased on average by 2 meters a century.
 By 7,000BCE sea levels had reached more or less the current coastline and the British Isles were permanently separated from continental Europe.

-Forestation started first in southern Europe around 12,500BCE and as a result we see our Palaeolithic forebears moving north.
+Forestation started first in southern Europe around 12,500BCE and from than on we see our Palaeolithic forebears moving north.
 Hunting animals changed too, in a more forested environment the prey is now red deer, wild boar and wild oxen.
 Huge pine forests started to appear in north western Europe.
 The climate was still very dry and there is evidence that massive forest fires blazed through large part of the continent around 12.000BCE.
-1
+[6.
+Onder heide en akkers, Evert van Ginkel and Liesbeth Theunissen, 2009, p49]

 Changes to the environment